luiswirth/bsc-thesis/src/matter.typ

 There is a special operation related to substring simplicies, called the boundary operator.
-The boundary operator can be applied to any $n$-simplex $sigma in NN^(n+1)$ and is the fdefined as.
+The boundary operator can be applied to any $n$-simplex $sigma in NN^(n+1)$ and is the defined as.
 $
   diff sigma = sum_i (-1)^i [v_0,dots,hat(v)_i,dots,v_n]
 $
 On the left we have a formal sum of simplicies.
-This formal sum consits of all the $(n-1)$-substrings of a $n$-simplex, together with a sign, giving the boundary simplicies a meaningful orientation.
+This formal sum consists of all the $(n-1)$-substrings of a $n$-simplex, together with a sign, giving the boundary simplicies a meaningful orientation.

-When understanding this formal linear combinations as an element of the free albelian group generated by the basis of all simplicies, then this operator is linear.
+When understanding this formal linear combinations as an element of the free Abelian group generated by the basis of all simplicies, then this operator is linear.

 For instance, the boundary of the triangle $sigma = [0,1,2]$ is